AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### Default behavior for `isEmailAvailable` API

 The default behavior of the [`isEmailAvailable`](https://developer.adobe.com/commerce/webapi/graphql/schema/customer/queries/is-email-available/) GraphQL query and ([`V1/customers/isEmailAvailable`](https://adobe-commerce.redoc.ly/2.4.6-admin/tag/customersisEmailAvailable/#operation/PostV1CustomersIsEmailAvailable)) REST endpoint has changed.
 By default, the API now always returns `true`.
-The new default behaviour also affects the checkout workflow for guests that do not realize they already have an account.
+The new default behavior also affects the checkout workflow for guests that do not realize they already have an account.
 Previously, by default, when a guest supplied an email address that matched an existing customer account, they were prompted to sign in.
 Now, they are no longer prompted to sign in.

 Merchants can restore the original default behavior of the `isEmailAvailable` API and checkout flow by setting the **Stores > Configuration > Sales > Checkout > Enable Guest Checkout Login field** to **Yes**.
 However, doing this can expose customer information to unauthenticated users.